As a Product Manager you do love them — but it can be a love-hate relationship.

 You do not need to learn how to write code.

-But it will be much more easy to talk and relate to your development team if you understand basic principles and concepts of programming.
+But it will be much easier to talk and relate to your development team if you understand basic principles and concepts of programming.

 Tip: If you don’t know much about the topic yet, take a crash course.